 Director of Events: Provides oversight for all events organized and hosted by the Association.
 Ensures all events are conducted in accordance with Board direction and in keeping with the high standards of DaytonDefense.
 Ensures proper financial oversight to all events and facilitates collaboration with the Government, communities, and other associations as needed to execute events.
 Recruits and manages a volunteer database for events, particularly registration, security, and set-up functions.
 Chairs the Events Committee that will be comprised of specific event leads and leads for other types of events.
-All major, “Dialogue” level events will have a single lead, designated and overseen by the Director of Events and approved by the board.
-Therefore the events committee will typically be comprised of the Wright Dialogue with Industry lead, the Cyber Dialogue with Industry lead, the Community Showcase Lead, Luncheons Lead, Mini-Events Lead, and Socials Lead.
+All major, “Dialogue” level events will have a single lead, designated and overseen by the Director of Events and approved by the Board.
+Therefore, the events committee will typically be comprised of the Wright Dialogue with Industry lead, the Cyber Dialogue with Industry lead, the Community Showcase Lead, Luncheons Lead, Mini-Events Lead, and Socials Lead.
 The Director will develop (or update) an Events Committee roles and responsibilities document that outlines the needs and opportunities for committee members that year.
-This document will be posted to the DaytonDefense web site no later than the Feb board meeting.
+This document will be posted to the DaytonDefense web site no later than the February board meeting each year.

+Director of Workforce Development: Assesses the short-term and long-term workforce needs of the membership.
+Develops collaborative relationships within the membership, government agencies, community organizations, and educational institutions.
+Plans, develops, and implements innovative partnerships and activities in the community that expand the membership's available workforce through initiatives to improve outreach, recruiting, retention, career development, and sustained employment.

 Ex-Officio Members.
 Ex-Officio members of the Board of Directors are appointed by the voting members of the Board.
 Eligibility, nomination, role, and attendance requirements for Ex-Officio members are as follows:

 Eligibility: Eligibility for election as an Ex-Officio Board Member is limited to those individuals who: